Model#

 Synchronous Solve#

-In order to send your model to be solved to GAMS Engine, you need to define the configuration of GAMS Engine.
+In order to send your model to be solved with GAMS Engine, you need to define the GAMS Engine configuration.
 This can be done by importing EngineClient and creating an instance.
-Then, the user can pass it to the solve method and specify the backend as engine.
+The user can then pass this instance to the solve method and specify the backend as engine.

 from gamspy import Container, Variable, Equation, Model, Sense, Problem, EngineClient